 Get a Store Bought Cleaner and Use Your Hose

-The easiest option next to pressure washing is getting a cleaner that hooks up to your hose.
+The easiest option for vinyl fence cleaning next to pressure washing is getting a cleaner that hooks up to your hose.
 This makes it possible to spray the solution onto the fence, and you do not have to worry about mixing the right amounts.
 This method may not be as fast or efficient, but it saves you from having to figure out how to get ahold of a pressure washer.
 We have done some research and found the best reviewed cleaning solution so you don’t have to. . .

 Don’t be deterred by the label.
 This solution is meant to be used on Vinyl house siding, so it is perfectly recommendable for your vinyl fence!
 This solution will take care of all that green mold and algae, as well as the dirt and debris.
 You can get a 64oz size bottle for $10 in stores.

 This is the answer for those who are looking for something that is cheap, even though it will involve a little more elbow grease.
 This is also a great option if all you need to do is spot clean or own a small amount of fencing.

 Add 1 cup of distilled white vinegar to every 1-2 gallons of water.
 Depending on how much cleaning power you need and how much vinegar smell you can take, use more or less.
 We recommend adding some dish soap for a little extra cleaning power.

 Use a rag (or a magic eraser for better results) to wipe the fence down with this solution.
 Once you are finished, use a hose to do a final rinse and you’re done!

 A few things to keep in mind:

 You might have to repeat the steps with this solution if your fence is extremely dirty.

 Vinegar can harm plants.
 Even though this solution is mostly water, just keep it away from the plants as much as possible.